receptopalak/challenge/README.md

-# Baykar Fleet Management & Simulation Platform
+#  Fleet Management & Simulation Platform

 This project is a full-stack application designed for real-time fleet management and simulation.
 It includes a Django backend, a React-based web frontend, and a React Native mobile application, all containerized with Docker for a seamless development experience.